odavid/jenkins-jnlp-slave/README.md

 This image is based on https://github.com/jenkinsci/docker-jnlp-slave image and fixes permissions issues with volumes created by docker.
 The image also contains docker binary and able to mount /var/run/docker.sock to enable the slave to run docker commands on the slave.
-The image is based on alpine and installs also glibc to enable Oracle JDK installations. (see https://github.com/gliderlabs/docker-alpine/issues/11)
+The default tag of the image is based on alpine and installs also glibc to enable Oracle JDK installations. (see https://github.com/gliderlabs/docker-alpine/issues/11)

 The immage support running docker commands in slave in 2 different modes: